dmentre/re-demexp/spec/high-level-requirements.md

 REQ-V-2: A User can change his/her vote on a Question at any time.

 REQ-V-3: Voting is made using [Condorcet voting method] (https://en.wikipedia.org/wiki/Condorcet_method).
-Each User ranks the Responses of a Question in order of preferences.
-The winning answer is determined according to the Condorcet procedure, taking into all Users' votes.
+Each User and Delegate ranks the Responses of a Question in order of preferences.
+The winning answer is determined according to the Condorcet procedure, taking into account all votes expressed on this Question.

 REQ-V-4: In case no Condorcet winner exists, there is no winning Response to the Question.